 Overall, our research covers a wide scope of topics including chemistry, condensed matter physics, nanotechnology and bioengineering to reveal the underlying organization and design rules for active soft matter at the frontiers of materials science.
 Hope to see the most up-to-date progress of our research?
-Come and join our weekly group meetings starting from 1:00 pm every Tuesday at Room 1005 at MRL (Supercon)!
+Come and join our weekly group meetings starting from 9:00 am this Monday at Room 1005 at MRL (Supercon)!
 See the group meeting schedule here.

 Advanced mesoscopic assembly

 Intensive research efforts are devoted into studies of individual materials system for applications in solar power conversion and catalysis (dyes, macromolecules, nanocrystals, colloids, etc.); still little is known about their collective behaviors.
 We study how to bridge gaps of both structure and functionality of materials components across scales, and how they can assemble into a coherent materials from.
 One of our strategies is to encode dynamic and orthogonal interactions into the building blocks in a spatially “patchy” fashion.
 These modular attractions can glue building blocks one level at a time, thereby building hierarchy into the assemblies.
 In the colloid context, their hierarchical organization will serve as a good platform for further observations of emergent information/matter transductions among different levels of structures.
 By mimicking multiple orders in living organization, we aim to push the boundary of how alive a nonliving system can be: from hierarchical in structure to hierarchical in energy harvesting, information transduction and functionalities; from dynamic to evolvable and reproducible; from multitasking to artificially intelligent.

 New tools for mesoscopic imaging